StanSkrivanek/git_basics/lesson_12.md

 ### Hash

 Hashing is another type of cryptography.
-Hash algorithm is different from both algorithms above as is used to ensure that the received message text is intact and unmodified.
+Hash algorithm is different from both algorithms above as is used to ensure that the received message is **intact** and **unmodified**.

 We have come across Hash function in early lessons about Git when we create a hash with use of SHA-1.
 Do you remember?
 Just keep in mind that SHA-1 is not used in any secure communication nor in SSH.